dk98174003/Meshtastic-Client/README.md

-### 🛰️ Meshtastic Client for Windows
+### 🛰️ Meshtastic Client for Windows and Linux

-**A modern Python-based desktop client for managing Meshtastic networks on Windows.**
+**A modern Python-based desktop client for managing Meshtastic networks on Windows and Linux.**
 This project provides an intuitive graphical interface to connect via IP, USB or Bluetooth to Meshtastic devices, monitor nodes in real time, send and receive messages, and manage network settings — all without using the command line.

 Built entirely in **Python**, it features: